cimpresovec/Masters/README.md

 # Installation / build
 ## Thesis
-The following command should be used:
+The following command should be used to build the PDF file:
 ```bash
 pdflatex -synctex=1 -interaction=nonstopmode --shell-escape thesis.tex